What you need to know about life insurance in 2018, otherwise it might cost you

 I think life insurance is misunderstood by a lot of people, even by many people within the industry.
 It’s a very unselfish purchase.
 You mentioned this before on your site Mark but life insurance is not for you; it’s for the people you care about.
 Life Insurance allows your family future to continue to go from Point A to Point B if the unexpected happens to you.

 It’s a powerful tool that allows you to secure your family’s future.
 This financial security can be very inexpensive when you compare it to other major purchases in life, like cars and especially houses.

 The first step (when buying a life insurance policy) is to figure out how much you need and why.
 From there, you can determine which type of plan is best.
 An independent broker can definitely guide you through this process because owning life insurance products should be designed around needs, not fear.

 Some time ago, we discussed life insurance 101 on my site.
 Should folks be considering term/temporary life insurance over permanent life insurance in 2018?
 Why or why not?

 If you take a young couple or a young family with a $750,000 mortgage (I have seen clients with this obligation!), this is a sizeable liability.
 They probably have other obligations as well, like saving for their children’s education via a RESP.
 With everything young families have on the go, a permanent life insurance policy is likely not going to be within their budget and beyond that, it could be the wrong product.
 The reason being is permanent life insurance starts off higher in cost but the premiums generally remain level for life.
 Compare that with term life insurance.
 Term life insurance policy premiums start off lower in cost but go up as you get older.
-There is far more content here on that but understanding your needs and budget are two important inputs to determine which type of policy is best.
 Life insurance is not one-size-fits-all.